Idols

 It’s shocking how many vital, ubiquitous features of the modern web tie back to Aaron Swartz’s vehement efforts.
 During his tragically short life, Aaron contributed to the authoring of RSS 1.0 in 2000 at age 14, helped to build and proliferate Creative Commons copyright license formats [1] in 2002, inspired and guided development of Markdown language in 2002, and helped to lauch Reddit.com in 2005 (rewriting the codebase using web.py, which he created and open-sourced).

-Aaron also bravely confronted informational and political injustice through a range of influential commitments.
-He became an early leader of the Progressive Change Campaign Committee (PCCC) in 2009, which raises millions annually from small donors to fund uphill advocacy initiatives for fairer governance, and in 2010 he co-founded the Demand Progress organization which raises support for Internet transparency and freedom.
-Demand Progress played a critical role in the fight to halt passing of the Stop Online Piracy Act (SOPA) and PROTECT IP Act (PIPA), whose terms would have annihilated online free speech as we know it and gutted the creative and expressive potential of sites like YouTube, Facebook, Reddit, and others that billions use today (that is, if these acts did not first destroy the global Domain Name System and render the remaining detritus of the web insecure, mechanically unreliable, and inhospitable to further organic growth [2]).
+Aaron also bravely fought informational and political injustice.
+He became an early leader of the Progressive Change Campaign Committee (PCCC) in 2009, which funds uphill advocacy initiatives for fairer governance, and in 2010 he co-founded the Demand Progress organization which raises support for Internet transparency and freedom.
+Demand Progress played a critical role in averting passage of the Stop Online Piracy Act (SOPA) and PROTECT IP Act (PIPA), whose terms would have annihilated online free speech and the creative and communicative potential of sites like YouTube, Facebook, Reddit, and others (and crippled web safety, useability, and growth prospects by breaking global DNS [2]).

-Moved by his belief that information should be free for everyone and separate from profit-driven enterprise (an opinion I share), Aaron attempted in 2010-11 to illegally collect numerous academic journals from JSTOR while connected to MIT’s private network.
-He was charged with wire fraud and violations of the Computer Fraud and Abuse Act, facing up to 35 years in prison, asset forfeiture, restitution, supervised release, and up to $1 million in fines [3].
-Neither MIT nor JSTOR pursued prosection; the charges came solely from the United States Attorney’s Office in Boston.
-Aaron’s harsh and controversial prosection led to his suicide in 2013.
+Moved by extreme belief in the universal freedom to information which is unrestricted by greed, bias, or other short-sighted motives, Aaron attempted in 2010-11 to illegally collect numerous academic journals from JSTOR through MIT’s private network.
+He was charged with wire fraud and violating the Computer Fraud and Abuse Act, and faced up to 35 years in prison, asset forfeiture, restitution, supervised release, and fines of up to $1 million [3].
+Neither MIT nor JSTOR pursued prosection; charges came from the United States Attorney’s Office in Boston.
+Aaron’s vicious and controversial prosection preceded his suicide in 2013.

 Rest in peace, Aaron.
-Your sacrifices have made countless lives so much better.
+Your sacrifices have made countless lives much better.

 [2]. https://circleid.com/pdf/PROTECT-IP-Technical-Whitepaper-Final.pdf